logikon-ai/logikon/README.md

 > **What for?**
 >
-> 👉 Detect if your LLM fails to render its reasoning in comprehensible ways—which may impair human-AI interaction, or prevent other AI agents from taking the reasoning fully into account.
+> 👉 Detect whether your LLM fails to render its reasoning in comprehensible ways—which may impair human-AI interaction, or prevent other AI agents from taking the reasoning fully into account.

-For more technical info on our metrics, see also our [Critical Thinking Zoo notebook](./examples/metrics_artifacts_zoo.ipynb) and the code's [analyst registry](https://github.com/logikon-ai/logikon/blob/eaa41db5763ce8aca24818fd3130078b20d8ed90/src/logikon/analysts/registry.py#L30).
+For more technical info on our metrics, see our [Critical Thinking Zoo notebook](./examples/metrics_artifacts_zoo.ipynb) and the code's [analyst registry](https://github.com/logikon-ai/logikon/blob/eaa41db5763ce8aca24818fd3130078b20d8ed90/src/logikon/analysts/registry.py#L30).

 ### Argument mapping artifacts